 “Establishing a routine as far in advance as possible makes it feel more natural,” he says.

-He suggests having a set bedtime for children and sticking to it as much as possible, even over the weekends, keeping in mind that school-aged children need nine to 12 hours of sleep per night.
+He suggests having a set bedtime for children and sticking to it as much as possible, even over the holidays, keeping in mind that school-aged children need nine to 12 hours of sleep per night.

 “You have a set time: brush teeth, get tucked in, have some sort of relaxation technique to settle kids,” he says, giving the example of reading stories before bed.